 Churches are the greatest glory of Lincolnshire.
 Nowhere else in the world are there so many magnificent churches in so small an area

 But, as Lincolnshire Churches Trust say, “somebody has to maintain them”.
-Project Officer Stella Jackson, therefore, is working across the county to help those who look after these buildings, developing networks of volunteers who they can call on to lend a hand, and building capacity at the local level.
+Our Project Officer worked across the county to help those who look after these buildings, developing networks of volunteers who they can call on to lend a hand, and building capacity at the local level.

 There are six Maintenance Co-op groups in Lincolnshire and North Norfolk: